 Student enrollment status is defined as either full-time or part-time.
 The minimum full-time undergraduate student enrollment is 12 semester hours in a semester.
 Part-time status is any number of credits fewer than 12 semester hours.
 The full-time course load is 12 through 17 semester hours.
 A course load average of 15 earned semester hours is needed to complete the program within 4 years.
-A full-time degree-seeking student must complete the program requirements within 8 years from the date first enrolled in that program.
 Requests for a course load greater than 17 semester hours must be submitted to Records and Registration.
 Students must have a minimum GPA of 3.0 or higher to request an overload.